Writing Tests

 Small tests are good, but that is probably too small.

-Rule of thumb: try to arrange your tests so that each one tests a very limited set of new operations/cases, otherwise making use of things that have already been tested.
+Rule of Thumb: Try to arrange your tests so that each one tests a very limited set of new operations/cases, but otherwise uses the work from things that have already been tested.

 Adopt the Right Mindset for Testing